Alumni

 Ina Anreiter is a behavioral biologist and geneticist with interests in human development, neuroscience, and computer science.
 She studied at the University Lisbon and the University of Toronto, where she earned a PhD in Ecology and Evolutionary Biology.
 In 2019–20 she was a Schmidt Science Fellow and a visiting researcher at the Ontario Institute for Cancer Research.
 She is currently developing computational tools for the study of genetics and furthering her research on the long-term effects of environment and experience on biological processes.
 Ina is now an Assistant Professor of Ecology & Evolutionary Biology at the University of Toronto.
 Congratulations, Ina!

 Sarah Cooley holds a PhD in Earth, Environmental and Planetary Sciences from Brown University.
 Cooley’s research focuses on harnessing miniature satellites to remotely study greenhouse methane emissions from Arctic waters.
 She is passionate about building a stronger community of women and underrepresented minorities in her field and seeks opportunities to engage with, and learn from, the Indigenous Arctic residents of the regions she studies.
-Cooley is currently an Assistant Professor of Geography at the University of Oregon.
+Cooley is currently an Assistant Professor of Planetary Health at Duke University.
 Congratulations to Sarah, the Stanford Science Fellows program's first alum!

 Ivana Cvijović holds a PhD in Systems Biology from Harvard.
 As a Lewis-Sigler Theory Fellow at Princeton, she studied how populations of white blood cells, the basis of the immune system, evolve over the course of an individual’s lifetime.
 Her work combines evolutionary theory and the methods of physics and mathematics to understand how mutation and natural selection shape genetic diversity within large populations.
 After completing the Stanford Science Fellows program, Ivana is continuing her research at Stanford.